Secular dynamics of binaries in stellar clusters -- III. Doubly-averaged dynamics in the presence of general relativistic precession: Phase space behaviour

 Overall then, we see that for near-circular binaries to reach finite $\emax$ we require fixed points to exist in the phase portrait at $\omega = \pm \pi/2$ but not at $\omega = 0$, and this necessarily requires $\epsGR$ to satisfy \eqref{eqn:piby2_but_no_saddle}.

 In Figure \ref{fig:emax_initially_circular} we plot $\emax$ as a function of $i_0$ for initially near-circular binaries.
 Panels (a)-(c) are for $\Gamma > 1/5$ (c.f.
 Figure 3 of \citet{Fabrycky2007} and Figure 6 of \citet{Liu2015}) while panels (d)-(f) correspond to $0<\Gamma \leq 1/5$.
 In each panel, different coloured solid lines represent the different values of $\epsGR$, while a dashed black line indicates the limiting eccentricity $e_\mathrm{lim} = \sqrt{1-\Theta} = \sin i_0$ (the highest possible $e$ for an initially near-circular binary, corresponding to $j=\cos i_0$).
 We see that for $\Gamma > 1/5$, the effect of increasing $\epsGR$ at a fixed $i_0$ (and therefore a fixed $\Theta$) is always to decrease $\emax$.
 This is what we would expect by comparing the top and bottom rows of Figure \ref{fig:HStar_Contours_Gamma_pt5}.
-If we consider the most favourable orbital inclination $i_0= 90^\circ$ then we can easily derive the exact solution to \eqref{eqn:quartic_circular}.
-We find that either $\jmin=1$ (so $\emax=0$), or that $\jmin=[(1+4\epsGR/\epsstr)^{1/2}-1]/2$ with $\epsstr$ defined in \eqref{eqn:epsstrong}; in the LK limit this result reduces to equation (35) of \citet{Fabrycky2007}.
-Expanding the latter solution for $\epsGR/\epsstr \ll 1$ we find
+Moreover, if we consider the most favourable orbital inclination $i_0= 90^\circ$ then we can easily derive the exact solution to \eqref{eqn:quartic_circular}.
+We find that either $\jmin=1$ (so $\emax=0$), or that